On Markowitz's pseudodistance for conformal manifolds: Preliminaries

 \subsection{Conformally flat geometry}

 A conformal manifold is said to be \emph{conformally flat} if it is locally conformally equivalent to the Minkowski space $\R^{p,q}$.
 Since $\Ein^{p,q}$ is homogeneous and contains a conformal copy of $\R^{p,q}$, it is a conformally flat manifold.
-It fact, the Einstein universe is a model for conformally flat geometry, in the sense that a conformally flat manifold are in one-to-one correspondence with geometric manifolds modeled on the homogeneous space $(\PO(p+1,q+1),\Ein^{p,q})$ in the sense of Ehresmann-Thurston.
+In fact, the Einstein universe is a model for conformally flat geometry, meaning that conformally flat manifolds are in one-to-one correspondence with geometric manifolds modeled on the homogeneous space $(\PO(p+1,q+1),\Ein^{p,q})$ in the sense of Ehresmann--Thurston.
 For a review of $(G,X)$-structures, we refer to \cite{Thurston}.
 As a consequence, a conformally flat structure on a manifold $M$ is determined by the data of a pair of maps

-where $\dev$ is a conformal map called the \emph{developing map} and $\hol$ is a group homomorphism called the \emph{holonomy morphism}, that makes the developing map equivariant with respect to the $\pi_1(M)$-action on $\Mtilde$.
+where $\dev$ is a conformal map called the \emph{developing map}, and $\hol$ is a group homomorphism called the \emph{holonomy morphism}, that makes the developing map equivariant with respect to the $\pi_1(M)$-action on $\Mtilde$.